Toyah Willcox: Personal life

-She has been married since 1986 to musician Robert Fripp, founder and guitarist of the progressive rock group King Crimson.
-The couple have no children and have arranged their wills so as to leave their estates to the establishment of a musical educational trust for children.
+Willcox has been married since 1986 to musician Robert Fripp, founder and guitarist of the progressive rock group King Crimson.
+The couple have no children; their wills leave their estates to the establishment of a musical educational trust for children.
+They live in Pershore, Worcestershire.

-In 1987, Willcox was invited to make a speech at the Women of the Year ceremony in the presence of Diana, Princess of Wales, expressing her views on the subject of how being disabled incites creativity and craving for a fuller life experience.
+In 1987 Willcox was invited to make a speech at the Women of the Year ceremony in the presence of Diana, Princess of Wales, expressing her views on the subject of how being disabled (in her case, dyslexia) can be a goad to creativity and inspire a craving for a fuller life experience.

-In 2002, she became a prominent opponent of planned accommodation centres for asylum seekers near the Worcestershire village of Throckmorton, protesting together with more than one thousand villagers.
+In 2012 she became a prominent opponent of planned accommodation centres for asylum seekers near the Worcestershire village of Throckmorton, protesting together with more than one thousand villagers.

-In November 2007, Willcox took on the role of sponsoring the Black Country Urban Park for the People's £50 million Big Lottery Fund.
+In November 2007 Willcox took on the role of sponsoring the Black Country Urban Park for the People's £50 million Big Lottery Fund.
 In April 2008, she took part in the Great Walk to Beijing alongside other celebrities, to raise money for Olivia Newton-John's cancer charity.

+In 2009 she had corrective surgery when she had a hip replacement and one of her legs shortened.